sphinx-doc/sphinx/doc/usage/configuration.rst

    sidebars for all other pages (except that the local TOC is replaced by the global TOC).

-   Note that this value only has no effect if the chosen theme does not possess a sidebar, like the builtin **scrolls** and **haiku** themes.
+   Note that this value has no effect if the chosen theme does not possess a sidebar, like the builtin **scrolls** and **haiku** themes.